gwmccull/gwmccull.github.io/_posts/2015-05-20-nodeschool-javascripting.md

 The thing that I don't like about this tutorial is that, while it begins to answer the 'how', it does not address the 'why' of programming.
 The tutorials do not have any information about why you should be interested in programming.
 It also doesn't seem to have a set of resources for students that have passed the tutorials and want to learn more.

+Update: see [blog post](/2015/05/22/nodeschool-learnyounode/) on the Learnyounode exercises